 *3 tbsp minced fresh ginger root: eases nausea, is warming if you have the chills, and is anti-bacterial and anti-viral.

 *3 cups spinach: high in iron and antioxidants.
-Helps to build white blood cell production.
+Supports white blood cell production.

 immune boosting spices: curry, turmeric, black pepper

 Coat a dutch oven or stock pot with coconut oil (anti-bacterial and anti-viral) over medium-high heat.
 Add carrot, onion, garlic and ginger.
-Cook til soft, about 5 minutes.
+Cook til a little soft, about 5 minutes.
 Cover with broth.
-Turn down to simmer, and cook about 15 minutes or until vegetables are soft.
+Turn down to simmer, and cook about 15 minutes or until vegetables are as soft as you like.
 Add spinach and mushrooms and cook an additional 5 minutes until done.
 Add curry powder, turmeric, and sea salt to taste.
 Remove from heat; add optional lemon juice.
+You can also add leftover shredded chicken or cooked shrimp for added protein if you wish.
 Serve piping hot and enjoy.